FOREX-Euro slips further but little faith in dollar rally

 * Dollar/yen hovers above 3-week low; down 0.5 pct for the week

-* Australian dollar slips back from 3-week high (New throughout, changes dateline from TOKYO)
+* Australian dollar slips back from 3-week high (New throughout, changes dateline from previous TOKYO)

 By Patrick Graham

-LONDON, May 9 The euro fell another third of a percent against the dollar on Friday after strong words from European Central Bank chief Mario Draghi a day earlier that halted its march to a 2-1/2 year high.
+LONDON, May 9 The euro slid further in early trade in Europe on Friday after strong words from European Central Bank chief Mario Draghi that halted its march this year to a 2-1/2 year high.

-That sent the single currency sharply lower and continued to dominate trade on Friday.
-By 1129 GMT the euro was down 0.4 percent on the day at $1.3785, a full two cents below the highs hit as Draghi began speaking on Thursday.

-Still, many strategists and traders in London and Frankfurt cast doubt on whether the ECB chief's comments were enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.
+This sent the euro down sharply.
+But many strategists and traders in London cast doubt on whether it was enough to put a definitive end to the trend for a stronger euro that has dominated major currency markets so far this year.

-"It seems the market this morning is still pretty impressed by what Draghi said yesterday and some more people have jumped on that trade," said Lutz Karpowitz, a currency strategist with Commerzbank in Frankfurt.

-"For me it is not a game changer.
-As long as quantitative easing continues in the U.S., we expect the dollar to remain under pressure.
-I would expect the euro to trade higher against the dollar next week."
+"Draghi's comments have possibly changed the situation for a while but I'm not sure it has changed the broader picture," said Neil Mellor, a strategist with Bank of New York Mellon in London.

 DOLLAR STEADY ELSEWHERE